 Whatever the reason, loose skin on the arms can result in lack of confidence and poor self-esteem for many people.

-So, what can you do to help to tighten the loosen skin on your arms?
+So, what can you do to help to tighten the loose skin on your arms?

 When you swim you are always moving your arms, making a great low impact exercise for toning underneath the arm.